DSLFoundry/mps-plaintextgen/README.md

-# This repository is deprecated
+# This repository is archived
 The plugin mps-plaintextgen has been moved from this repository to https://github.com/JetBrains/MPS-extensions.
 From now on, it will be maintained there.
 Please submit feedback and issues there.

 # JetBrains MPS Text Generator Plugin